Doy-lee/session-pro-backend/readme.md

 #
 #   https://www.sqlite.org/inmemorydb.html
 db_path_is_uri               = false

+# Set the path where logs and rotated logs will be stored (keep this line empty to use the default
+# and store logs in the executable directory)
+log_path                     = <path/to/log>

 # Pretty print the contents of the tables in the database to standard out and exit
 print_tables                 = false